-Subpart U of Part 423 discusses post-adjudication procedures for Part D plans, the Part D QIC, Administrative Law Judges (ALJs) and the Medicare Appeals Council (Council or MAC).
-This includes a reopening review process at each level, as well as specific requirements for ALJ review and hearings, Council review and judicial review.
+Subpart U of Part 423 discusses post-adjudication procedures for Part D plans, the Part D QIC, includes a reopening review process at each level, as well as specific requirements for ALJ review and hearings, Council review and judicial review.
 Note that only the enrollee (or representative, if applicable) has further appeal rights after a reconsideration decision has been issued by the Part D QIC.
 While Part D plans may request reopening review by the Part D QIC, plans cannot appeal a reconsideration decision.